Ugrashravas/paniniprotocol/docs/dancing-goalposts.md

 And here’s the kicker: the IVC script doesn’t even use **spaces**.
 YD has never deciphered isolated *words* from that corpus — only loose sentence-length blobs.
 His own method has no mechanism for word-boundaries.

-But now, suddenly, my system was expected to do just that.
+But now, suddenly, my system was expected to do that.
 A new goalpost, freshly forged, and as always, one he wouldn't dare apply to himself.

 But of course, we translated those words as well.
 This time not with supernatural help, but [perfectly natural; even botanical](short-words.md).